-508. Wilhelm und Else Heraeus-Seminar
+576. Wilhelm und Else Heraeus-Seminar "Designed Quantum States of Matter"

-- Quantum and Gravity
+- Quantum Metrology

 The conference language will be English.
 Please note that the total number of participants is limited.
 The organizers invite PhD students to apply and to contribute to the poster session.